 Diet & Feeding

-Live/Frozen Foods: Brine shrimp, daphnia, bloodworms, and mosquito larvae for extra protein.
+Protein Foods: Brine shrimp, daphnia, bloodworms, or mosquito larvae.

 Breeding Leopard Tuxedo Guppies

-Leopard Tuxedo Guppies are generally hardy but can be susceptible to common freshwater fish diseases:
+Though hardy, Leopard Tuxedo Guppies can develop common freshwater fish issues:

 Female Leopard Tuxedo Guppy: